Bactrocera tryoni

-The Queensland fruit fly (Bactrocera tryoni) is a species of fly in the family Tephritidae in the insect order Diptera.
+Bactrocera tryoni, the Queensland fruit fly, is a species of fly in the family Tephritidae in the insect order Diptera.
 B. tryoni is native to subtropical coastal Queensland and northern New South Wales.
 They are active during the day, but mate at night.
 B. tryoni lay their eggs in fruit.
 The larvae then hatch and proceed to consume the fruit, causing the fruit to decay and drop prematurely.
 B. tryoni are responsible for an estimated $28.5 million a year in damage to Australian crops and are the most costly horticultural pest in Australia.
 Up to 100% of exposed fruit can be destroyed due to an infestation of this fly species.
 Previously, pesticides were used to eliminate B. tryoni from damaging crops.
 However, these chemicals are now banned.
 Thus, experts devoted to B. tryoni control have transitioned to studying this pests' behaviors to determine a new method of elimination.

 Identification

 Adult B. tryoni flies are reddish brown in color, have distinct yellow markings and are typically 5–8 mm in length.
 Adults hold their wings horizontally when walking and flick them in a specific, characteristic manner.
 The wingspan of B. tryoni ranges from 4.8 to 6.3 mm.
 B. tryoni may be mistaken for wasps as they appear wasp-like.